Sustainable Development Goal 10: Background

 Inequality exist in various forms, such as economic, sex, disability, race, social inequality, and different forms of discrimination.
 Measuring inequality in its individual forms is a crucial component in order to reduce inequality within and among countries.
 The Gini coefficient is the most frequently used measurement of socioeconomic inequality as it can significantly show the income and wealth distribution within and among countries.

 Issues associated with health, pollution, and environmental justices are often inseparable with inequality.
 Sometimes these issues also associated with indigenous and aboriginal communities, ethnic minorities and communities of low socio-economic status (SES).
 Studies of environmental justice shows these communities are irregularly likely to live in environments with higher risk of exposure to pollution and toxic contamination, which possess long-term health and environmental threats.

 Globalization is also accompanied with migration, displacement and dispossession, and this often increased vulnerability of marginalized communities and groups, which negatively shaped their prospects for globalization and emancipation and widened inequality at the meantime.
 There are also association between inequality and mental and physical health in various forms, such as status anxiety/competition, social capital, social embeddedness and cohesion.

+Negotiation process

+A study in 2023 pointed out that the emergence of SDG 10 was partially related to the 2008 financial crisis and its aftermath, which prompted calls for addressing extreme inequalities in outcomes and wealth concentration at the top of the income distribution.
+For comparison, the earlier Millennium Development Goals did not have a separate goal on inequality.

+The same study found that in the agenda-setting phase, the World Bank significantly influenced the definition of SDG 10 during the negotiations.
+This reduced their need for later adjustments to comply with the goal.
+The bank succeeded in incorporating its goal of shared prosperity into SDG 10.
+Shared prosperity was a ready-made framework to use, and it left out sensitive political discussions around inequalities of outcome.
+The bank defined shared prosperity as increasing the income of the bottom 40 percent of the population in each country.
+The authors of the study pointed out that by doing so, the World Bank ensured that others would evaluate their success based on the bank’s own definition of inequality.
+The only difference between the first target of SDG 10 and the World Bank’s own internal goal is the addition of “higher than the national average.”
+The World Bank thus managed to enter its own framing into the global agenda and to block any possibly more radical global inequality narrative.